batoulyehia/COMP472-Projects/README.md

-# COMP472-Project1
+# COMP472-Projects

-How to run it on school computer labs:
+## How to run Project 1 on school computer labs:

 1. Open the folder in VSCode.
 2. Open a terminal and run the command `python Main.py`